CIC/CSS CASE COORDINATION

 A.

 Contact the other team and coordinate with them.
-If an interstate transmittal is needed, the
+If an intergovernmental transmittal is

-team with the case with current support is responsible for sending the
+needed, the team with the case with current support is responsible for sending

 c.